achtnullzwei/Doorman/docs/en/changelog/firmware.md

   The door now opens only when a configured doorbell ring pattern is detected, offering more precise control over access.

 - **Extended Model Detection Support**
-   Detection capabilities now include additional older models.
+   Detection capabilities now include additional older models like the `TTC-xx` and `TTS-xx`.

 - **Enhanced Reliability with Remote Peripheral**
    Data reading is now based on RMT, providing more reliability compared to the previous interrupt-based method.